Picture Books about Self-Management and Self-Control

 - Why do you think [character] struggled to control their emotions?

-- If [character] had managed their emotions/behaviour who do you think the outcome would have been?
+- If [character] had managed their emotions/behaviour, what would the outcome have been?

-- What could [character] do to manage their emotions/behaviour?
+- What could [character] do to manage their feelings/behaviour?

 - Why was it important that [character] persevered during [task/event]?